 Assuming the right objectives are considered, and the vision is clearly articulated and compelling, we next turn our attention to a proper start of the process.
 Consider a critical formula for making change happen in any company: C equals D multiplied by V multiplied by S (C=DxVxS).

 Sustainable, ongoing change for the better is C. The other three variables are necessary to find C. The variable D equals discomfort.
 Discomfort, you might ask yourself?
 Yes.
 Prompted by unhappiness with your current state, you must have a burning urgency for change.
 Next, V equals vision.
 Without a roadmap and specific destination in mind, you will just be thrashing around, making waves, and not really going anywhere.
 Set specific goals and clarify what will get you there.
 Finally, S equals skills.
 Without the necessary skills, very little will be accomplished.

 Make sure you have your key factors in place in equal proportions.
 If you have just a few people satisfied with the status quo, forget about real change.
 Plan thoroughly.
 Compare planning to Japanese-Western management differences.
 In the West, companies have time to do it right and, always, time to do it over.
-So, companies plan, do, replan, rework, replan, and rework over and over until it is finally right.
+So, companies plan, do, replan, rework, replan, and reworked over and over until it is finally right.
 On the other hand, Japanese business people plan, plan and keep planning until we Westerners think we might upchuck, and then they do it—once.
 The result is a process that takes half the time at half the cost, and it boasts a higher level of quality.

 Roadblocks and Enablers